Creation Care

 Giving Garden

-We expanded our Giving Garden, located behind the church, in 2021 where a team of thoughtful volunteers continually plant, weed, and water the garden, producing beans, peppers, kale, and eggplants.
-Vegetables are given to the Burke United MethodistChurch for their local Food Pantry.
+Our Giving Garden is located behind the church.
+A team of thoughtful volunteers continually plant, weed, and water the garden, producing beans, peppers, kale, and eggplants.
+Our children enjoy working in the garden too!
+Vegetables are given to the Burke United Methodist Church for their local Food Pantry.

 Bluebird box